Call Mon-Sun:

 Zyprexa Withdrawal and Dopamine

 zyprexa dopamine restrictionThere is some indication that Zyprexa blocks dopamine from the D2 receptor, which is likely what calms manic or agitated symptomology.
 In an effort to adapt to this dopamine deficiency, the body builds new dopamine receptors.
-This is thought to explain, at least in part, why withdrawal from the medication can be so incredibly harsh, even to be considered worse than heroin or benzodiazepine withdrawals.
+This is thought to explain, at least in part, why withdrawal from the medication can be harsh, comparable to heroin or benzodiazepine withdrawals.

 Zyprexa restricts the expression of dopamine while it is being taken.
 But when the drug is reduced, even by small increments, dopamine expression will come back, flooding receptors and potentially turning on a rapid onset of mania.
 Withdrawal from Zyprexa or other dopamine blockers must be done conservatively, very slowly to allow the very intricately designed CNS to gradually return to a normal function.